 Hidden Italy: Turin

-At Citalia we have over 90 years’ experience and over this time we have discovered a number of Italian hidden gems that are off the beaten track.
+At Citalia we have 95 years’ experience and over this time we have discovered a number of Italian hidden gems that are off the beaten track.
 We have travelled the country top to bottom, bottom to top, and everything in between to bring you our extensive knowledge and secret treasures.

 Without further ado, introducing the latest in our Hidden Italy series, Citalia’s Choice for December…TURIN!